wences-sanchez/Knowledge-Base/pages/Python Crash Course (highlights).md

 			- alien_0 = {'color': 'green', 'points': 5}
 		- -
 		- -
 		- If you want to make a list of numbers, you can convert the results of range() directly into a list using the list() function.
-When you wrap list() around a call to the range() function, the output will be a list of numbers. #space
+When you wrap list() around a call to the range() function, the output will be a list of numbers. #ñspace
 		- -
 	- 8 FUNCTIONS
 		- -
 		- A tuple looks just like a list except you use parentheses instead of square brackets.
-Once you define a tuple, you can access individual elements by using each item’s index, just as you would for a list. #space
+Once you define a tuple, you can access individual elements by using each item’s index, just as you would for a list. #ñspace
 		- -
 		- -
 		- How should I use the import's in Python? #card